intarchboard/draft-data-minimization-principle/draft-arkko-iab-data-minimization-principle.md

 there are ways to limit such exposure.
 These questions are in line with avoiding sharing information to a protocol participant unless it is needed for its role.

+In the years after publishing {{RFC6973}} there has also been a number of documents on specific issues, such as one DNS Query Name Minimization {{RFC7816}}, general DNS privacy advice including data minimization {{RFC9076}}, advice for DHCP clients for minimizing information in requests they send to DHCP servers {{RFC7844}} (along with general privacy considerations of DHCP {{RFC7819}}
+{{RFC7824}}).
+These are on the topic of limiting information sent by one primary protocol particiant (client) to another (server).

 Hardie {{RFC8558}} discusses path signals, i.e., messages to or from on-path elements to endpoints.
 In the past, path signals were often